Pray with Us

 Courtesy the Sisters of the Holy Names, Quebec Province

-A Prayer for Nonviolence in Honor of Martin Luther King, Jr.'s Day - January 20
+A Prayer for Nonviolence in Honor of Martin Luther King, Jr. Day - 3rd Monday in January

 From “Thou, Dear God”: Prayers That Open Hearts and Spirits, by Martin Luther King, Jr.